-- 4.15.1 The Provider will allow carriage of one bag of personal property owned by each eligible patient on the same vehicle as the patient, at no additional cost. - 4.15.2 The carriage of additional items quantities of patients' property shall be at the discretion of the Provider but, if accepted, shall be without charge. - 4.15.3 The Provider must also provide carriage for special feeds or dialysis fluids, provided to patients during their appointment or at the time of discharge.
-Such products shall not be included with the patient baggage allowance detailed in point 4.4. - 4.15.4 Other medical equipment provided to or used by the patient (e.g. wheelchairs, walking frames, etc.) shall be conveyed.
+- 4.16.1 The Provider will allow carriage of one bag of personal property owned by each eligible patient on the same vehicle as the patient, at no additional cost. - 4.16.2 The carriage of additional items quantities of patients' property shall be at the discretion of the Provider. - 4.16.3 The Provider must also provide carriage for special feeds or dialysis fluids, provided to patients during their appointment or at the time of discharge.
+Such products shall not be included with the patient baggage allowance detailed in point 4.4.2. - 4.16.4 Other medical equipment provided to or used by the patient (e.g. wheelchairs, walking frames, etc.) shall be conveyed.

-4.16 Transportation, Conveyance of the Patient - Pick-up
+4.17 Conveyance of the Patient - Pick-up

-- 4.16.1 The Provider shall collect patients: - For home to treatment centre journeys: to arrive at the time, or within the time window, for which the booking is confirmed. - For transfers or discharges: at the time for which the booking is confirmed. - For 'Fixed Collection Return Journeys': at the time for which the booking is confirmed. - For 'Variable Collection Return Journeys': within 90 minutes of Patient Readiness Notification being received from the treatment centre (by telephone or online systems).

-4.16.2 The Provider must collect patients:

-- On home to treatment centre journeys: from their door, or from inside their home if the patient requires such assistance. - On treatment centre to home journeys: the ward, clinic, or waiting area detailed on the booking. - Using a vehicle appropriate to the patient's mobility classification. - The Provider's personnel must show appropriate identification to the patient being collected and to any other individual who may reasonably request it.

-4.16.3 The Provider's personnel must:
+- 4.17.1 The Provider shall collect patients: - For home to treatment centre journeys: to arrive at the time, or within the time window, for which the booking is confirmed. - For transfers or discharges: at the time for which the booking is confirmed. - For 'Fixed Collection Return Journeys': at the time for which the booking is confirmed. - For 'Variable Collection Return Journeys': within 90 minutes of Patient Readiness Notification being received from the treatment centre (by telephone or online systems). - Where a return time is not given but is required, the Providers must assume a throughput time of 90 minutes as a default, for the appointment and include a return time on the booking - 4.17.2 The Provider must collect patients: - On home to treatment centre journeys: from their door, or from inside their home if the patient requires such assistance. - On Treatment Centre to home journeys: the ward, clinic, or waiting area detailed on the booking. - Using a vehicle appropriate to the patient's mobility classification. - The Provider's personnel must show appropriate identification to the patient being collected and to any other individual who may reasonably request it. - 4.17.3 The Provider's personnel must: